-I would like to start by pointing out that the Day of the Dead has had international recognition, especially within the last four years.
+I would like to start by pointing out that the Day of the Dead has gained international recognition, especially over the last four years.
 There was a scene in Spectre, the James Bond film, that gave the world a glance of our culture.
 Disney also gave a pretty insightful, (and also fantastic) look at the family reunions of Día de Muertos with the film Coco.
-The first movie gave Mexico City a parade we did not use to have.
-The second movie showed how important family is in our culture.
+The first movie I mentioned gave Mexico City a parade we did not use to have.
+The second showed how important family is in our culture.

 Traditions of Día de Muertos